vporton/carbon-flow/README.md

 I will use the word _theft_ to denote both malignant generation of tokens and generating too big number fo tokens by mistake.

 Any authority token can be disabled.

 Anyone upward in the tree can disable any of its descendants.

-Disabled authority cannot create credits, disabled token cannot be transferred, disabled tokens cannot be exchanged to parent tokens.
+Disabled authority cannot create credits, disabled tokens cannot be exchanged to parent tokens.

 Remark: A malignant or otherwise weird user may produce too long chain of descendants of some token, making it impossible to disable all the descendants because of gas